 Congratulations!
 You’ve done most of the “boring” work－educated yourself on the market, figured out what type of home you want, and aligned your finances.
 It’s now time to take your first step towards buying your dream home!

-- The first question you’ll want to ask yourself is do you want to buy on your own or use an agent?
-We highly recommend finding a real estate agent that you trust, as they bring a lot of additional value to the process.
+- The first question you’ll want to ask yourself is do you need a buyer’s agent?
+We highly recommend learning what a good real estate agent do, as they bring a lot of additional value to the process.

 - New to this?
 Not sure what an “agent” is?
 No worries, we got you covered.
-Be sure to read up on what is real estate agency and the difference between a seller and buyer agent.
+Be sure to read up on the different types of real estate agency relationships.

 - As you search the market for your dream home, keep in mind that most people need to that they are buying for the future (resale value).